Alta02/vision-mouse-control/README.md

 3. The script will open a window displaying the webcam feed.
 Use the following gestures to control the mouse:

-- Move your middle finger (ID 12) to move the mouse cursor.
+- Move your index finger to move the mouse cursor.

-- Move your thumb (ID 4) close to your index finger to perform a mouse click.
+- Move your thumb close to your index finger to perform a mouse click.

+- Move your thumb close to your middle finger to perform a mousedown.

 - Press `s` to change webcam